Beyond Accuracy and Complexity: The Effective Information Criterion for Structurally Stable Symbolic Regression: Methodology Details

 \subsection{Enhance Search-based Methods with EIC}

 To demonstrate that EIC, as a criterion for evaluating unreasonable structures in formulas, can serve as an effective guidance signal for improving symbolic regression, we integrated it into various classical heuristic search algorithms as an auxiliary search objective.
 Specifically, we focused on two representative approaches: genetic programming (GP) and Monte Carlo tree search (MCTS). \begin{itemize} \item Genetic programming maintains a population of candidate formulas, where each individual represents a candidate formula.
 New individuals are generated by crossover or mutation of high-fitness candidates, while low-fitness candidates are eliminated to increase the overall quality of the population.
-A common fitness function is defined in \eqref{eq:fitness}, where \textit{Complexity} measures the structural size of the formula, NMSE denotes the normalized mean squared error ($\text{MSE}/\text{Var}(y)$), and $\eta < 1$ is a regularization constant.
+A common fitness function is defined as

+where \textit{Complexity} measures the structural size of the formula, NMSE denotes the normalized mean squared error ($\text{MSE}/\text{Var}(y)$), and $\eta < 1$ is a regularization constant.
 This formulation penalizes formulas with large errors or excessive complexity, thereby guiding the search toward accurate and compact formulas.
 It is worth noting that, when calculating the MSE, we first decompose formulas into additive terms and then apply linear regression to fit the coefficients for these terms.
 This approach integrates the idea of SINDy and effectively improves the performance of algorithms. \item MCTS constructs a search tree where each node represents a candidate formula.
 Child nodes are those formulas that can be obtained by mutating parent formulas, and their reward values are computed according to Equation~\eqref{eq:fitness}.
 In each search iteration, the algorithm starts from the root node and selects a promising leaf node based on its upper confidence bound (UCB) score, which balances average reward and visitation counts.
 The chosen leaf is then expanded through mutation, and the resulting reward is backpropagated to update the average reward and visitation counts of its ancestors.
 This process iteratively guides the search toward structurally and numerically promising formulas. \end{itemize} The proposed EIC can be easily incorporated into both algorithms by augmenting their fitness or reward functions.
 Specifically, we adopt

 as the modified fitness and reward functions, where $\alpha > 0$ penalizes formulas with higher EIC, thereby steering the search away from structurally unreasonable solutions.
 In this work, we use $\eta = 0.999$ in \eqref{eq:fitness} as suggested by \citet{yu2025symbolic} and \citet{sun2022symbolic}.
 For the choice of $\alpha$, we note that the first term of \eqref{eq:fitness} has a value range of 0 to 1, while, as shown in Figure~\ref{fig:EIC_compare}, EIC ranges from 0 to 10.
 Since EIC serves as an auxiliary search objective, its weight should generally be an order of magnitude smaller than that of the primary objective.
 Accordingly, we set $\alpha=0.01$ for MCTS.
 For the genetic algorithm, we observed that it is more sensitive to the auxiliary objective.
 Therefore, we chose a smaller value of $\alpha=0.002$ to optimally balance the algorithm’s ability to discover formulas with low EIC while still ensuring high $R^2$ accuracy.